-Thereto, you humbly ask your higher power to take away your weaknesses and character flaws.
+To that, you humbly ask your higher power to take away your weaknesses and character flaws.

 You will have to understand what it means to become truly humble.

-To be truly humble, you need to let go of your pride in your relationship and addiction to the with narcissist.
+To be truly humble, you need to let go of your pride in your relationship and addiction to the narcissist.
 Stop making yourself feel good about yourself and boost your self-esteem.

 This step will help you see the difference between selfishness and a sense of equality and happiness with yourself.

 Make a list of everyone you’ve hurt by clinging to the narcissist and be willing to make amends.

 If this relationship and the addiction to the narcissist has harmed your children or if you have neglected your friends or family, ask them to forgive you.

 Rest assured that the first seven steps have prepared you for the strength it will take.